 Well, one other area that the company focuses on is melts.
 These aren’t incredibly expensive (5 for $25) but the idea of melts isn’t all that unusual either.

 Now, I will admit that I liked some of the candle holders that the company offers, as some of them are fairly unusual.
-But, if you are a distributor you’re going to want repeat sales and those are going to come mostly from the candles, melts and similar products, not the holders.
+But, if you are a distributor you’re going to want repeat sales and those are going to come mostly from the candles, melts, and similar products, not the holders.

 Whether or not the products from PartyLite smell good enough to have this impact can’t really be determined online – but we can get some indication from the reviews.
 For example, this is one review hosted on their site.

 Nevertheless, I recommend being careful of reviews about the scent for two reasons.
-First, scent is extremely subjective.
+First, the scent is extremely subjective.
 So, I may love a particular scent while other people might hate that same one.
 Second, it’s extremely difficult to find unbiased reviews on MLM products.
 Instead, many of the online reviews tend to be from distributors, so you will often find that there are more positive ratings than a product actually deserves.

 One final thing is that some of the products from this company have been making people unhappy.
-In particular, the design of the jar-based candles seems to mean that the candles burn unevenly, which leads to waste of the product.
+In particular, the design of the jar-based candles seems to mean that the candles burn unevenly, which leads to a waste of the product.

 This issue might seem minor but every problem does count for distributors.
-After all, even minor issues with products can be enough to stop people making future purchases.
+After all, even minor issues with products can be enough to stop people from making future purchases.

 Like many MLMs, PartyLife uses a party-based approach.
 The general idea with this approach is that you hold a gathering and use that as an opportunity to sell the products.
 Every party that you hold will have a host, which is someone other than you.
 That host gets various discounts on products and can even get some free products – depending on the sales from the party.

 The idea is that you try to get different people as hosts each time.
 In theory, this expands how many people you can make sales to, as each host will have their own group of friends.
-This practice works better when you have a wide group of friends because otherwise you will just find that the same people end up getting invited to each party.
+This practice works better when you have a wide group of friends because otherwise, you will just find that the same people end up getting invited to each party.